 It’s just way too easy to mess with drunk people.

-Once when Torben went to a formal dance, Jan came along.
-We were wearing reasonably identical tuxedos and the biggest difference was that Torben had a blue bowtie and hankerchief while Jan’s were red.
+Once when I went to a formal dance, I invited Jan to come along.
+We were wearing reasonably identical tuxedos and the biggest difference was that I had a blue bow-tie and handkerchief while Jan’s were red.
 It was great fun already, and then someone starts the twin questions; we just answer and have fun.

-We meet one of these people on a staircase later on, and he’s gotten pretty drunk.
+Much later in the evening, we meet one of these people on a staircase.
+He’s gotten pretty drunk in the meantime.
 He stops us and chats with us, and we convince him that he’s seeing double and that he’s only talking to one person who isn’t even a twin.

 We overheard him telling this to someone else afterward.
 It sounded like he believed it.

-Torben was working in Japan for a few years and Jan visited him.
-One morning Torben took Jan along to work, and while some of the people there knew he was a twin, most didn’t.
+I was working in Japan for a few years and Jan flew out to visit me.
+One morning, I took Jan along to work, and while some of the people there knew I was a twin, most didn’t.
 To the Japanese, all “Westerners” look the same – much like the reverse – but people were still very surprised to see two copies standing there.
-Even better, Jan was wearing Torben’s ID badge and was introducing Torben as the visitor, and they didn’t catch on.
+Even better, Jan was wearing my company ID badge and he was introducing me as the visitor, and they didn’t catch on.

-Another story from Torben’s office: One girl seemed unable to mentally process the fact that twins can exist.
-She liked Torben just fine but when Jan stood next to him, she literally ran away because the concept of twins scared her to pieces.
-She told Torben it was “extremely spooky” to see him twice at once.
-That happened every time she encountered both of us, but never when she met only Torben.
+Speaking of clones, some people feel downright uncomfortable by the mere presence of us.
+I had a colleague with whom I usually got along fine, but she seemed unable to mentally process the fact that twins can exist.
+When she met both Jan and me at the same time, she literally ran away because the concept of twins scared her to pieces.
+She told me it was “extremely spooky” to see him twice at once.
+That happened every time she encountered both of us, but never when she saw just me.

-The next day, the office assistant sternly told Torben off for being “mean” and he could not convince her that we didn’t plan that incredibly amazing timing.
-She never forgave him… but these things just happen.
+The next day, the office assistant sternly told me off for being so mean, and I could not convince her that we didn’t plan to trick her with such amazing timing.
+Still, she never forgave me… but these things just happen.